grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -query-scheduler.max-outstanding-requests-per-tenant
   [max_outstanding_requests_per_tenant: <int> | default = 100]

-  # If a querier disconnects without sending notification about graceful
+  # (advanced) If a querier disconnects without sending notification about
-  # shutdown, the query-scheduler will keep the querier in the tenant's shard
+  # graceful shutdown, the query-scheduler will keep the querier in the tenant's
-  # until the forget delay has passed.
-This feature is useful to reduce the
+  # shard until the forget delay has passed.
+This feature is useful to reduce
-  # blast radius when shuffle-sharding is enabled.
+  # the blast radius when shuffle-sharding is enabled.
   # CLI flag: -query-scheduler.querier-forget-delay
   [querier_forget_delay: <duration> | default = 0s]